 Every ingredient you need to cook local Singaporean specialties is available somewhere in the market, including a selection of exotic and imported goods as well.

-Though huge and packed with food, Kreta Ayer is well maintained and quite a bit cleaner than some of the other food markets in Southeast Asia.
+Though vast and packed with food, Kreta Ayer is well maintained and quite a bit cleaner than some of the other food markets in Southeast Asia.

 When you’re tired of browsing fresh ingredients, head upstairs to grab a bite at the hawker food court.